No Angel: Marketing and touring

-Prior to the completion of No Angel, "Thank You" first appared on the soundtrack for the 1998 film Sliding Doors.
+Prior to the completion of No Angel, "Thank You" first appeared on the soundtrack for the 1998 film Sliding Doors.
 (Note: The 45 King first heard "Thank You" while watching the film, and subsequently produced a tape incorporating a sample from the song.
 He sent the tape to Interscope Records, through which it reached Eminem, who reinterpreted the lyrics of "Thank You" as written from the perspective of an obsessed fan, rather than an enamoured woman.)
 As early as the summer of 1998, Arista began distributing samples of the album to journalists, including the five-track The Highbury Fields EP, while some material also appeared on a promotional cassette for the 1998 Lilith Fair.
 Consequently, various retailers faced high demand for the album in the months preceding its release.
 No Angel was ultimately released on 1 June 1999, with "Here with Me" released as its lead single two weeks earlier.
 Dido had begun touring clubs across the US, which commenced in Boston on 10 May, and was slated to perform on five dates of the 1999 Lilith Fair in July.
 "Here with Me" was soon chosen as the opening theme for the American television series Roswell (1999–2002), and reached number 16 on the US Bubbling Under Hot 100, the Billboard Hot 100's extension chart.
 "Don't Think of Me" was released as a promotional single on 7 February 2000, before "Thank You" was released as the second single on 18 September, as Dido continued touring the US throughout the year, also serving as an opening act for Sting.
 She further promoted No Angel with televised performances on shows such as Live with Regis, The Tonight Show with Jay Leno, Late Show with David Letterman, Saturday Night Live, and The Late Late Show with Craig Kilborn.